alicjasanestrzik/transaction-statistics/README.md

 -   *TransactionService* - taking care of validation of input transaction and adding transaction to the transaction list inside TransactionRepository class.
 -   *StatisticsService* - taking care of calculating statistics.
 There is also scheduled method which updates statistics once every 1000 ms, because calculation only on adding transaction is not enough to always have proper statistics.

-*TransactionRepository* class isn’t a „real” repository, but could be replaced with some repository if, in example, database would be needed.

 ## **Tests:**

 -   Unit tests for *StatisticCalculator* methods